Protection, Security and Investigation

 The graduate has reliably demonstrated the ability to:

-- make decisions in a timely, effective and legally defensible manner to uphold protection and security;
+- make timely and legally defensible decisions to uphold protection and security;

-- act equitably and justly with diverse populations;
+- interact equitably and justly with diverse populations to promote inclusion and respect;

-- work effectively as a member of a protection and security team;
+- collaborate as a member of a protection, security and/or investigation team to achieve organizational goals;

-- develop and implement ongoing effective strategies for personal and professional development;
+- develop and apply strategies for personal wellbeing and professional growth to enhance work performance and maintain currency with industry;

 - employ environmentally sustainable practices within the profession;